MicrosoftDocs/iis-docs/iis/extensions/working-with-urlscan/urlscan-2-reference.md

 ### [DenyVerbs] Section

 The [DenyVerbs] section contains a list of HTTP verbs or methods.
-If UseAllowVerbs is set to 0 in the [Options] section, UrlScan will reject any request that contains a a verb that is listed in this section.
+If UseAllowVerbs is set to 0 in the [Options] section, UrlScan will reject any request that contains a verb that is listed in this section.
 The entries in this section are not case sensitive.

 ##### Example [DenyVerbs] Section